Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 leather shoppingLeather in all shapes and colours!

 Turkey is one of the world’s leading producers and exporters of leather goods.
-Walking into each Kusadasi leather store is like walking into a leather heaven… you can get leather in all colours from classic browns and blacks to all the colours of the rainbow, from conservative styles to the more fashion-forward ones.
+Walking into each Kusadasi leather store is like walking into a leather heaven… You can get leather in all colors, from classic browns and blacks to all the colors of the rainbow, and from conservative styles to the more fashion-forward ones.

-Let’s not mention the variety of different skins: from nubuck to suede, from napa to the so-called ‘silk-leather’.
-You can learn all about the importance and development of leather in Turkish history on the pages of Turkish Leather Council.
+Let’s not mention the variety of different skins: from nubuck to suede, from napa to the so-called ‘silk leather.’

 Kusadasi Shopping: Pashminas